The culture of Heartland

-Because we believe that God is alive and well, and in a good mood, we believe he communicates with us today.
-So we practice listening to God (not as spooky as it sounds) as well as speaking and singing to him.
-We value conversational worship, where we respond to God’s “voice” and move with the rhythms of God’s Spirit (again, not as spooky as it might sound).
+We believe that God is alive and well, and we believe He communicates with us today.
+So we practice listening to God as well as speaking and singing to Him.
+We value conversational worship, where we respond to God’s voice and move with the rhythms of God’s Spirit.
 Most of the time this conversation is expressed in song, but we’ve also seen it painted, danced, enacted, and declared.

 But the experience of God extends far beyond our gatherings.
 God inhabits the air around us, and indeed dwells within us, and He is constantly present and at work in the world.
 We believe that wherever we go, God is already there.
-So try as we might, we can’t leave God’s presence when we leave a gathering.
-We want our experience of God to expand to encompass and drench every aspect of our lives, so that in every conversation, every task, every relationship, every moment we are conscious of and listening to the presence of God with us.
+We don’t leave God’s presence when we leave a gathering.
+We want our experience of God to expand, to encompass, and drench every aspect of our lives.
+So that in every conversation, every task, every relationship, every moment we are conscious of and listening to the presence of God with us.

 “Behold the dwelling place of God is with humankind.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.
 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning nor crying nor pain anymore, for the former things have passed away” (Revelation 21:3-4)

 Heartland values healing hurts wherever they are found, because the kingdom of God is about restoring people to wholeness of body and soul.
 This value is rooted in a clear-eyed vision of the pain and brokenness in our lives because of sin.
-Rather than put on a happy face and shove real problems under the rug, so to speak, we want to see our lives healed and made whole, fully alive as God intended us to be.
+We want to see our lives healed and made whole, fully alive as God intended us to be.

-We pray for healing because it seems to have been a major component of Jesus’ ministry, and it was a major part of what he taught his disciples to do the first few times he sent them out: “Tell them the kingdom is here.
-Heal the sick, raise the dead, touch the untouchables, kick out demons” (Matt 10:7-8).
+We pray for healing because it was a major component of Jesus’ ministry, and it was a major part of what He taught his disciples to do the first few times He sent them out: “Tell them the kingdom is here.
+Heal the sick, raise the dead, touch those with leprosy, cast out demons” (Matt 10:7-8).
 Healing was and is a significant sign of the coming of the kingdom of God, so we practice it.
 So as we pray “let your kingdom come on earth as it is in heaven,” we recognize that the manifestation of God’s kingdom will include people’s lives being healed and restored.

-But this is not a magic formula or a lucky charm we wave over people’s heads.
 Not everyone is healed when we pray.
 This is because there is an element of mystery to the coming of the kingdom.
 It’s here but it’s not yet here fully.
 It’s already but it’s not yet.
 It came and still comes in an unexpected way, and we don’t have all the answers.
 But more people get healed when we pray than when we don’t pray.
-So we pray; we ask God to heal; we ask God to expand his kingdom on earth; we ask God to bring wholeness of body and soul to everyone inside our circle of influence, exercising the authority of God to bring healing to broken hearts, health to broken bodies, wholeness to broken lives.
+So we pray; we ask God to heal; we ask God to expand His kingdom on earth; we ask God to bring wholeness of body and soul to everyone, exercising the authority of God to bring healing to broken hearts, health to broken bodies, wholeness to broken lives.

-At Heartland, we have a strong emphasis on equipping people to step into their destiny, living the adventure of the kingdom of God.
+At Heartland, we have a strong emphasis on equipping people to step into their destiny.
 We want to see people grow into doing the things God has gifted and called them to do, because we believe everyone has a deep, God-given desire to make a real difference in people’s lives, to do good work, to bless others in their labor.
-We devote a lot of time, energy, and resource into helping people discover God’s distinct calling and gifting on their lives, launching them into their destiny, and encouraging them along the way.
+We devote time, energy, and resource into helping people discover God’s distinct calling and gifting on their lives, launching them into their destiny, and encouraging them along the way.

 We believe that every Christian is an ambassador of the kingdom wherever they are, and that most Christians are called to express the kingdom in the marketplace, in their normal jobs.
 You don’t have to become a professional church worker to be a passionate Christian fulfilling God’s destiny for your life.
-God forbid we all turn into church workers!
 We believe God has called us to live out the kingdom in our homes, families, schools, and jobs, and that as we pray “Let your kingdom come … on earth as it is in heaven” we are also partnering with God to make that a reality in our spheres of influence.

 Embracing destiny means we take God’s calling seriously, and that each member of the body of Christ has a part to play in transforming our world.